AeriffY/AeriffY/README.md

-Hello I'm Yin yinyan, currently a student majoring in CS at Lanzhou University.
+Hello I'm Aeriff, currently a student majoring in CS at Lanzhou University.

 Yes, indeed.
 I'm a massive fan of Souls-like games.
 I enjoy creating game mods, developing ct tables (Only for personal use, I never use ct in pvp), and practicing reverse engineering.
 I'm also interested in backend developing and cryptography.